pkgforge/sbuilder/README.md

 A builder for SBUILD package files.

 Options:
-   --help, -h            Show this help message --debug, -d           Execute build scripts in debug mode --outdir, -o <PATH>   Directory to store the build files in --timeout <DURATION>  Timeout duration after which the pkgver check exits
+   --help, -h                   Show this help message --log-level                  Log level for build script: info/1 (default), verbose/2, debug/3 --keep, -k                   Whether to keep sbuild temp directory --outdir, -o <PATH>          Directory to store the build files in --timeout-linter <DURATION>  Timeout duration after which the linter exists

 Arguments:
    FILE...
 One or more package files to build